Mai Chau Travel Tips

-Mai Chau is the perfect respite from the craziness of Hanoi.
+Mai Chau is the perfect respite the from craziness of Hanoi.
 It’s a serene, relaxing rural idyll, and the vivid green paddy fields will match your picture postcard fantasies of the Vietnamese countryside.
 It’s a good way to meet one of the ethnic minority groups in a setting that’s neither too touristy nor too inaccessibly off-the-beaten-track.
 And a bamboo stilt house really is a pretty memorable place to spend the night.
-Today, Mai Chau Trek introduce some vistor's tips when joining Mai chau tour.
+Today, Mai Chau Trek introduce some visiting tips when joining Mai Chau tour.

 Trekking tours around Mai Chau

 In the summer months the 4-kilometre circular walk around the valley floor affords photogenic scenes of villagers working in the fields, ploughing, planting or harvesting the rice; water buffalo are in abundance, as well as chickens, goats, ducks and pot-bellied pigs.

 Longer 5-15 kilometer guided trekking tours of various lengths to ethnic villages around the Mai Chau valley are offered by several of the householders in Lac and Pom Coong villages.

 Treking in Mai Chau

 Travelling around 15 kilometres south from Mai Chau along National Road 15A in the direction of the provincial border with Thanh Hoa brings visitors to the Ma River at Co Luong village, where boats can be taken to visit surrounding villages.
 Boats and tour guides may be booked at most ethnic houses or at Mai Chau Lodge.